kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

             Achievement,
             ROW_NUMBER() OVER (PARTITION BY e.EmployeeID ORDER BY ReviewDate DESC) as rn FROM PerformanceMetrics
-    ) pm ON e.EmployeeID = pm.e.EmployeeID AND pm.rn = 1
+    ) pm ON e.EmployeeID = pm.EmployeeID AND pm.rn = 1

 WHERE e.IsActive = 1